A Lightweight Protocol for Matchgate Fidelity Estimation: Introduction

-We present an efficient protocol for fidelity estimation, similar in spirit to a widely used procedure by Flammia \& Liu~\citep{Flammia_2011} and offering a $1 / \sqrt{n}$ speed-up when applied to matchgate circuits.
-We first establish key mathematical results, working in a modified Pauli-Liouville (PL) representation of quantum channels.
-We then show that in this picture, it is experimentally straightforward to estimate the superoperator matrix overlap of two channels using only Pauli state preparation and measurement.
-Our procedure avoids issues with $XY(\theta)$ gates, and may be extended to allow the benchmarking of matchgate circuits intertwined by arbitrary, distinct Clifford unitaries.
-Finally, we consider the $fSim$ gate as an example -- if parametrised to represent a matchgate, our method offers a speed-up in estimating its fidelity.
-Outside of this parameter regime, it performs on par with~\cite{Flammia_2011}.
-The algorithm is easy to implement in practice and the work therein has the potential to greatly simplify the process of calibrating matchgate circuits for use in quantum computation.
+We present an efficient protocol for fidelity estimation, similar in spirit to a widely used direct fidelity estimation (DFE) algorithm by S. Flammia and Y. Liu~\citep{Flammia_2011}.
+Compared to DFE on arbitrary unitary operations, our algorithm offers an exponential speedup in the classical sampling complexity (enabled by utilising an efficient determinantal point process sampling algorithm) and a multiplicative $1 / \sqrt{n}$ speedup in expected shot count for matchgate circuits.
+We first establish key mathematical results, working in a Pauli--Liouville (PL) representation of quantum channel adapted to matchgates.
+In this picture, it is experimentally straightforward to estimate the superoperator matrix overlap of two channels using only Pauli state preparation and measurement.
+Our procedure exhibits an additional $1/\sqrt{n}$ speedup for circuits composed of $XY(\theta)$ gates or Givens rotations, and may be extended to allow the benchmarking of matchgate circuits sandwiched by arbitrary, distinct Clifford unitaries.
+The algorithm is scalable, easy to implement in practice and the work therein has the potential to greatly simplify the process of calibrating matchgate circuits for use in quantum computation.